Satishherakal/Satishherakal/README.md

 ---

-## Currently Working On
+## 🔬 Currently Working On

-- Improving LLM evaluation frameworks
+- Strengthening LLM evaluation frameworks
-- Strengthening model deployment pipelines
+- Improving deployment reliability
 - Scaling RAG architectures

 ---

-## Open Source Contributions
+## 🤝 Open Source Contributions

 <!-- Contributions will be listed here as they are made -->

 ---